AlexMod123/smb/README.md

 ## SMB Protocol Processing Module
 ### This code implements a module for processing the Server Message Block (SMB) protocol within a network stream processing system.
 Written in C++ using the Qt library, the module is designed to integrate into a system that handles network data, providing analysis and management of SMB protocol sessions at the application layer of the OSI model.
 Below is a detailed description of the code.
+## SMB Protocol Processing Module
+### This code implements a module for processing the Server Message Block (SMB) protocol within a network stream processing system.
+Written in C++ using the Qt library, the module is designed to integrate into a system that handles network data, providing analysis and management of SMB protocol sessions at the application layer of the OSI model.
+Below is a detailed description of the code.